 Mix the roasted cumin powder, chaat masala, dry mango powder (amchur) and salt with the curd.

 Rinse both the mint and coriander leaves very well in water.
-Then grind the mint leaves, coriander leaves, ginger, garlic, onion and green chillies with 2 to 3 tablespoons water to a smooth paste.
+Then grind the mint leaves, coriander leaves, ginger, garlic, onion and green chillies with 2 to 3 tablespoons water to a smooth and fine consistency.

 Mix the freshly ground green chutney with the curd to get an even color.